Dragon Quest VII: Gameplay

 Like most of the other Dragon Quest games, this game has several mini-games to participate in.
-The Immigrant Town, similar to the one in Dragon Quest IV, lets the player recruit people from various towns.
+The Haven (Immigrant Town in the PlayStation release), similar to the one in Dragon Quest IV, lets the player recruit people from various towns.
 They then live in the town, which changes depending on the type of people living there (e.g. several merchants will bring more stores to the town).
 A prominent feature in most Dragon Quest games is the casino.
-Poker, slot machines, and luck panel can all be played in Dragon Quest VII.
-The Ranking Association allows the player to compete for the highest stats, like the Beauty Competition from Dragon Quest VI.
-The player can also catch monsters, although they are only displayed in the Monster Park, unlike in Dragon Quest V, where monsters fought in the party.
+Poker, slot machines, and Lucky Panel can all be played in Dragon Quest VII.
+The Excellence Grading Organization (previously the World Ranking Federation) allows the player to compete for the highest stats, like the Beauty Competition from Dragon Quest VI.
+The player can also catch monsters, although they are only displayed in the Monster Meadows, unlike in Dragon Quest V, where monsters fought in the party.
 Blueprints are found to add new environments to the park.
+In Reimagined, the Haven, the Excellence Grading Organization, Monster Meadows, and casino minigames except for Lucky Panel were removed, with the Battle Arena taking the casino's place.
+The Battle Arena allows players to compete in gauntlets against bosses and are graded based on how many turns they take to clear rounds and are given greater rewards for clearing them within a given number of turns.
+Paid downloadable content allows players to face the main antagonists from the Erdrick Trilogy of games (Dragon Quest, Dragon Quest II, and Dragon Quest III).

 Class system

 Dragon Quest VII uses a class system for learning abilities, similar to that of Dragon Quest VI.
-Some available classes include Warrior, Fighter, Cleric, Mage, Bard, Dancer, Jester, Thief, Idol, Pirate, Ranger, Gladiator, Paladin, Summoner, God Hand ("Champion" in the localized 3DS version), and Hero, some of which are unlocked by mastering other classes.
+Some available classes include Warrior, Fighter, Cleric, Mage, Bard, Dancer, Jester, Thief, Idol, Pirate, Ranger, Gladiator, Paladin, Summoner, God Hand ("Champion" in the English versions), and Hero, some of which are unlocked by mastering other classes.
 The game also includes monster classes, which can be unlocked by using the appropriate monster heart or mastering pre-requisite monster classes.
+In Reimagined, the monster classes were replaced by a single advanced class called Monster Master and characters can belong to two classes at the same time for extra flexibility.

-Characters generally stop learning character specific spells and skills around experience level 15; however, around this time in the game, players will reach Dharma Island, where they can give their characters certain classes.
+Characters generally stop learning character specific spells and skills around experience level 15; however, around this time in the game, players will reach Alltrades Abbey, where they can give their characters certain classes.
 Each non-monster class belongs to one of three tiers (Basic, Intermediate, and Advanced), while monster classes have more tiers.
 Characters gain levels in classes by fighting a certain number of battles, as opposed to gaining experience points.
 Characters learn different spells and skills when they reach another class level and their stats are affected by what class they are.
 Once a character reaches the 8th and final level of a class, it is considered "mastered", if a character masters certain classes, higher-tier classes will become available to them.
-For example, if a character masters the Mage and Cleric classes, which are both Basic, then the Intermediate class Sage will be available to them.
-If that character was to then master the Teen Idol class, the Advanced Summoner class would open up.